Emery to reject Newcastle - Balague

 "I don't see this move happening now this season.
 Maybe next year when the club's structure is clearer and the vision more defined."

-Emery was really interested in taking charge of Newcastle following the Saudi Arabia-led takeover which has made them one of the richest clubs in world football.
+Emery, 50, was really interested in taking charge of Newcastle following the Saudi Arabia-backed £305m takeover which has made them one of the richest clubs in world football.

 But when he met with Villarreal's owners, the Roig family, they attempted to convince him to stay.
 The club's players did likewise and his family also told him it was not the right time to move to St James' Park.